krusli/diy-paracord-cable/Parts.md

 ### Mice cable pin arragngement and internal connector size database
 http://www.overclock.net/forum/375-mice/1588984-mice-cable-pin-arrangement-internal-connector-size-database.html

+The internal plug contains 5 cables with crimps.
+This cables connects your mice with the USB port.
+- black - ground
+- green - data+
+- white - data -
+- red - 5volt
+- thick black - shield

 View for the pin arrangment: you look at the 5 plastic snaps and the cables coming down out.

 ```